-Mr. Donald Stabler July 30, 2015 Page 2 §17268(a) or §17213(a), as applicable.
-If the District elects to proceed to conduct an environmental assessment at the site under DTSC oversight, it should enter into an Environmental Oversight Agreement or a Voluntary Cleanup Agreement with DTSC to oversee the preparation of the environmental assessment.
-3. If the existing site buildings were constructed prior to 1978, lead based paint and organochlorine pesticides (from termiticide applications) may be potential environmental concerns at the site.
-DTSC recommends that these environmental concerns be investigated and possibly mitigated, in accordance with DTSC's "Interim Guidance, Evaluation of School Sites with Potential Soil Contamination as a Result of Lead From Lead-Based Paint, Organochlorine Pesticides from Termiticides, and Polychlorinated Biphenyls from Electrical Transformers," dated June 9, 2006.
-4. If the site was previously used for agricultural purposes, pesticides (DDT, DDE, toxaphene) and fertilizers (usually containing heavy metals) commonly used as part of agricultural operations are likely to be present.
+- 3. If the existing site buildings were constructed prior to 1978, lead based paint and organochlorine pesticides (from termiticide applications) may be potential environmental concerns at the site.
+DTSC recommends that these environmental concerns be investigated and possibly mitigated, in accordance with DTSC's "Interim Guidance, Evaluation of School Sites with Potential Soil Contamination as a Result of Lead From Lead-Based Paint, Organochlorine Pesticides from Termiticides, and Polychlorinated Biphenyls from Electrical Transformers," dated June 9, 2006. - 4.
+If the site was previously used for agricultural purposes, pesticides (DDT, DDE, toxaphene) and fertilizers (usually containing heavy metals) commonly used as part of agricultural operations are likely to be present.
 These agricultural chemicals are persistent and bio-accumulative toxic substances.
 DTSC recommends that these environmental concerns be investigated and possibly mitigated, in accordance with the "Interim Guidance for Sampling Agricultural Soils (Third Revision)," dated August 2008.
-This guidance should be followed to sample agricultural properties where development is anticipated.
-5. If a response action is required based on the results of the above investigations, and/or other information, the Draft Environmental Impact Report (EIR) will require an analysis of the potential public health and environmental impacts associated with any proposed response action, pursuant to requirements of the CEQA (Pub.
+This guidance should be followed to sample agricultural properties where development is anticipated. - 5.
+If a response action is required based on the results of the above investigations, and/or other information, the Draft Environmental Impact Report (EIR) will require an analysis of the potential public health and environmental impacts associated with any proposed response action, pursuant to requirements of the CEQA (Pub.
 Resources Code, Div.
 13, §21000 et seq.) and its implementing Guidelines (CCR, Title 14, §15000 et seq.), prior to approval.
 A discussion of the mitigation and/or removal actions, if necessary, and associated cumulative impacts to each site and the surrounding environment, should be included in the Draft EIR.
 If sufficient information to discuss the proposed mitigation and/or removal actions, and their associated impacts to each site and the surrounding environment, are not available for inclusion in the Draft EIR, then an Addendum or Supplement to the Draft EIR may be required.

 DTSC is also administering the Cleanup Loans and Environmental Assistance to Neighborhoods (CLEAN) Program which provides low-interest loans to investigate and cleanup hazardous materials at properties where redevelopment is likely to have a beneficial impact to a community.
 These loans are available to developers, businesses, schools, and local governments.

-, I Mr. Donald Stabler July 30, 2015 Page 3 For additional information on DTSCs School process or CLEAN Program, please visit DTSCs web site at www.dtsc.ca.gov.
+For additional information on DTSCs School process or CLEAN Program, please visit DTSCs web site at www.dtsc.ca.gov.
 If you would like to discuss this matter further, please contact me at (714) 484-5320 or at rana.georges@dtsc.ca.gov.

-Sincerely, ŝ x Rana Georges Project Manager Schools Evaluation and Brownfields Cleanup Branch Brownfields and Environmental Restoration Program CC: State Clearinghouse (via e-mail) Office of Planning and Research state.clearinghouse@opr.ca.gov Mr. Michael O'Neill (via e-mail) : Department of Education - Sacramento, CA moneill@cde.ca.gov -John Gordon (via e-mail) Department of Education - Sacramento, CA JGordon@cde.ca.gov B&ERP Reading File - Cypress CEQA Reading File - Cypress
+Sincerely,

+Rana Georges Project Manager

+Schools Evaluation and Brownfields Cleanup Branch Brownfields and Environmental Restoration Program

+cc: State Clearinghouse (via e-mail)

+Office of Planning and Research

+state.clearinghouse@opr.ca.gov

+Mr. Michael O'Neill (via e-mail)

+Department of Education - Sacramento, CA

+moneill@cde.ca.gov

+John Gordon (via e-mail)

+Department of Education - Sacramento, CA

+JGordon@cde.ca.gov

+B&ERP Reading File - Cypress

+CEQA Reading File - Cypress

+Page 2-18
-C. Response to Comments from Scott Morgan, State Clearinghouse and Planning Unit, dated July 31, 2015.

-C-1 The State Clearinghouse forwarded late comments submitted by the Department of Toxic Substances Control (DTSC).
-Torrance Unified School District has responded to the DTSC letter (see page 2-7).
+- C. Response to Comments from Scott Morgan, State Clearinghouse and Planning Unit, dated July 31, 2015. - C-1 The State Clearinghouse forwarded late comments submitted by the Department of Toxic Substances Control (DTSC).
+Torrance Unified School District has responded to the DTSC letter (See page 2-3 of this document).
 No additional response is required.